mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 ### Description of Vignette 4.1.b

+IS MORE DESCRIPTION NEEDED HERE. ?

-In this extract participants are invited to share their progress and next steps to the alien observers via one computer screen.
+In this extract participants are invited to take turns showing their game, recapping their progress and outlining next steps to the alien observers.
 I play the role as a liaison facilitating the process for the fictional, remote audience.
+I also draw attention to the secret missions that had been distributed to participants (along with social missions).

 ### Reflecting in role

 <!-- **My reflections as a practitioner from my journal and those emerging from the process of transcribing and analysing the interactions.** -->
 The impact of this set up can be compared to previous iterations of reflection in sessions.